purdue-cap/pldi-2020-artifacts/ReadMe.md

 4. Once you are in, we could do some basic testings to ensure everything works.
 For example we could use our test script to run `DryadSynth` on all `CLIA` benchmarks

     ```bash
-    $ $HOME/run_benchmarks.py -j 4 -t CLIA
+    $ $HOME/run_benchmarks.py -j 4 -t CLIA -s dryadsynth
     Running solvers: ['dryadsynth'] on 88 benchmark(s)
     Writing to /home/user/result.json
     Solver dryadsynth TOTAL  88:DONE  88, TIMEOUT   0, ...
     ```

     It should not take more than a few minutes to finish these.
-Once you see something like above, it's a good sign of image running well.
+Once you see something like above, it's a good sign of docker image running well.

 ### Manually Building Image